Real-Time data delivery at scale with BigQuery

 Many of our clients access our data directly using our self-served analytics offering via BigQuery sandboxed instances.

-At the very beginning, our system was creating and updating tables for each individual client in its own instances.
-This choice was based on how the core processing system created and updated the master tables (one table per country updated daily).
 This soon resulted in a lot of duplicated data which, in turn, was increasing our costs with the data growth and the number of clients.

 Hence, we needed to find a different design before it would have become unsustainable.